HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### readUid_ms.php
-__readUid_ms.php__ is primarily used for handling user identification and logging service events.
+__readUid_ms.php__ retrieves the user ID (uid) from the session or assigning a guest ID if the user is not logged in.
+The function also logs an event with details about the request.
+The microservice ensures correct identification and logging of users and their actions in the system.
+The uid

-__Include original service files:__ sessions.php, basic.php, coursesyspw.php
+__Include original service files:__ sessions.php, basic.php

-__Session control:__ Checks if there is a user ID (uid) present in the current session.
-If an ID exists, it is used; otherwise, the user ID is set to "guest", indicating that the user is not logged in.
+- __Session control:__ Checks if there is a user ID (uid) in the current session.
+If there is an ID, it uses it.
+If not, it sets the user ID to "guest", meaning the user is not logged in.

-__Logging:__ Utilizes the information gathered to log a service event in the __serviceLogEntries__ table using the logServiceEvent function (defined in basic.php).
+- __Logging:__ Collects information and logs a service event in the __'serviceLogEntries'__ table by using the __'logServiceEvent'__ function (defined in basic.php).
+It logs details like the operation type, course ID, course version, example name, section name, example ID, and timestamp.

-__Return of user ID:__ The function returns the user ID, which is either the actual user ID from the session or "guest".
+- __Return user ID:__ The microservice returns the user ID, which will be either the actual user ID from the session or "guest".

-__Conclusion:__ The purpose of the code is to ensure accurate identification and logging of users and their actions within the system.

 <br>